Soul Kitchen (film): Plot

 Zinos, a Greek restaurant owner, owns Soul Kitchen, a shabby, run-down restaurant providing working-class food in the Hamburg area, in an old warehouse space.
 The business is struggling financially, and tax inspectors ask Zinos for payments.
 Occasionally a punk rock band uses the restaurant as practice space, but never pays rental fees.
 An old sailor, Sokrates, continuously works on his boat at the warehouse but is never able to pay the rent.

 At a family gathering at an upscale restaurant, Zinos argues with his girlfriend Nadine, a journalist, who is preparing to leave on assignment to Shanghai.
 During that dinner, the chef, Shayn, is fired.
-Afterward, Zinos meets an old schoolmate, Thomas Neumann.
+Afterward, Zinos meets an old schoolmate, Thomas Neumann, who has become successful in real estate.
 In spite of their arguments over Nadine's assignment to Shanghai, Zinos and Nadine maintain contact via Skype.
-Zinos' brother Illias, a gambler and hustler, is serving a prison sentence, and has "special leave" where he is allowed to leave the prison and go to work.
-Zinos agrees to hire Illias to work at Soul Kitchen, to the disdain of bartender Lucia.
+Zinos' brother Illias, a gambler and hustler, is serving a prison sentence, and is granted "special leave" to leave the prison and go to work.
+Even though he doesn't need more staff and can't afford to pay Illias, Zinos agrees to hire his brother, to the disdain of bartender Lucia.
 Illias asks Zinos not to tell anyone about his criminal past.
-Later, Zinos injures his back when trying to move a heavy dishwasher.
-Zinos meets a physical therapist, Anna, in the course of his recovery.
+When he tries to move a heavy dishwasher, Zinos injures his back.
+Nadine recommends that he see a physical therapist, Anna, who teaches him exercises and movements to ease the back pain.

-Zinos finds Shayn and hires him as Soul Kitchen's new cook.
-Shayn insists on changing the menu to a new haute cuisine menu.
+Zinos locates Shayn and hires him as Soul Kitchen's new cook.
+Shayn insists on dropping the cheap comfort food menu in favor of haute cuisine.
 This drives away the old clientele and shrinks business to nearly nothing.
-Gradually, the restaurant's reputation and fortunes turn around, to the point where Zinos can make a tax payment to the authorities.
+Sensing the restaurant is failing, Neumann offers to purchase the building to redevelop the property.
+Zinos repeatedly refuses to sell.
+Gradually, after attracting a young, hip clientele, the restaurant's reputation and fortunes turn around, and Zinos makes a cash tax payment to the authorities.
 Lucia changes her opinion of Illias and begins to find herself attracted to him.
-But Zinos, whilst drunk, revealed to Lucia that Illias has a criminal record.
-Meanwhile, Neumann has designs on purchasing the restaurant property and re-developing the site.
-He offers to buy Soul Kitchen from Zinos, but Zinos continually refuses.
+But Zinos, whilst drunk, had revealed to Lucia that Illias has a criminal record, which enrages Illias.